 Anyone who is recovering from benzodiazepine abuse should have their mental health and behavioral health addressed at the same time as their drug addiction.

 Cognitive behavioral therapy is often a great choice for this type of drug treatment, following medical detox.

 Counseling can be done in either an inpatient or outpatient treatment program setting.
 A person’s treatment providers will likely have a recommendation as to which option is best for them.

 There is no shame in seeking help for yourself or a loved one if you have an addiction to Valium or any other prescription drugs.

 If you have any questions that you need answered about substance use, help is just a phone call away.
 Reach out to us as soon as you are ready to begin addiction treatment.

 Addiction Resource aims to provide only the most current, accurate information in regards to addiction and addiction treatment, which means we only reference the most credible sources available.

 These include peer-reviewed journals, government entities and academic institutions, and leaders in addiction healthcare and advocacy.
 Learn more about how we safeguard our content by viewing our editorial policy.

-- U.S. Food and Drug Administration — Valium
+- United States Food and Drug Administration (FDA) — Valium